explorable-viz/esop2025/author-response/response.md

   types
 - Outline soundness property for dependency graph and discuss what changes might be required of our dependency relation in order for such a property to hold
+- Clarify Fig. 6 to indicate which `suff` rule applies to each subfigure

 ### Section 5 (Evaluation)